How to Apply

 - Complete Online Application

 The application uses an online form, which you can access here.
-On the form, select that you are applying to Engineering Masters with an emphasis/sub-plan in Design Impact.
+On the form, select that you are applying to Engineering Masters beginning the Autumn 2020-2021 term, then select under Departmental Specialization: Design Impact.

 - Application Fee (LINK)